-The American Association of Pathologists’ Assistants (AAPA) was founded in 1972.
-The first program was at Duke University in response to the demand for qualified assistants in the specialty of Anatomic Pathology and a decline in the number of Pathology residents.
-The profession has emerged as one of the fastest growing specialties in medicine, focusing on Surgical and Autopsy Pathology (including anatomy and disease mechanisms), with additional training in Laboratory Management, Clinical Pathology, Forensics and Biomedical Photography.
+The pathologists’ assistant career began in 1969 in response to the increase in demand for qualified assistants in the specialty of anatomic pathology while the number of pathology residents was decreasing.
+The profession has emerged as one of the fastest growing specialties in medicine, focusing on surgical and autopsy pathology, with additional training in laboratory management, clinical pathology, forensics, and biomedical photography.

-In practice, Pathologists’ Assistants are responsible for the processing of the Surgical Pathology specimen from receipt to dissection and description to submission of tissue to Histology.
-In Autopsy practice, the PA is involved in reviewing the medical record of the decedent, evisceration, dissection, and selection of tissue for submission to Histology as well as formulation of a Preliminary Anatomic Diagnosis and Autopsy Report under the direction of a Pathologist.
-Many PA s are involved in Laboratory Management, teaching at the University level, training of residents and medical students, forensic investigation, or research.
+In practice, pathologists’ assistants are responsible for the processing of the surgical pathology specimen from receipt to dissection, and description to submission of tissue to histology.
+In autopsy practice, the pathologists’ assistant is involved in reviewing the medical record of the decedent, evisceration, dissection, and selection of tissue for submission to histology.
+The PA may also formulate a preliminary anatomic diagnosis and autopsy report under the direction of a pathologist.
+Many pathologists’ assistants are involved in laboratory management, teaching at the university level, training of residents and medical students, or research.

-The mission of the program for Pathologists’ Assistants at West Virginia University is to provide a high quality educational experience leading to a Master’s Degree in Health Science as a Pathologists’ Assistant.
-This degree prepares Pathologists’ Assistants for their integral role as a member of a healthcare team.
+The mission of the program is to provide a high quality educational experience leading to a Master’s of Health Science degree (MHS) as a Pathologists’ Assistant.
+This degree prepares graduates for their integral role as a member of the healthcare team.

-- To offer high quality, skilled graduates for a variety of health care settings to provide surgical pathology and autopsy services.
+- To offer high quality, skilled graduates for a variety of healthcare settings in both surgical and autopsy services.